 Studies have shown that roach feces may cause a host of health problems, including allergies, asthma, Salmonella Typhi, Poliomyelitis, and Dysentery, among other issues.
-Simply cleaning the feces may not be enough to deter or prevent these issues, as agitating the feces may cause portions of it to become airborne.
-Here are some tips to properly clean and disinfect areas affected by roach feces to make the areas safer to inhabit.
+For information from the CDC regarding these issues, click HERE.
+Simply cleaning roach poop may not be enough to deter or prevent these issues, as agitating the feces may cause portions of it to become airborne.
+Here are some tips for cleaning roach poop and disinfecting those areas affected to make the areas safer to inhabit.

 2. Cleaning and Sanitizing Strategies

 Remove drawers from counters completely if possible.
 Check the sides, backs, bottoms, and tracks for specs of feces.
-Thoroughly clean all areas and allow to dry before placing the drawers back in their original spots.
+Thoroughly cleaning roach poop and allow to dry before placing the drawers back in their original spots.

 4. Use HEPA Air Purifiers in Infested Rooms